jfallasr/myrepo/README.md

 =======

 >>>>>>> ee8cad9f56c6eed5fe5b78c031ce6b7d5f0d0418
 A line I wrote on my local computer

+This is a line from RStudio